Wedge Holographic Complexity in Karch-Randall Braneworld: Review of previous work

 where $R_{\text{bulk}}$ is the AdS$_3$ bulk Ricci scalar, $h$ is the induced metric on the EOW brane, $K$ and $T$ respectively denote the trace of extrinsic curvatures and tensions for branes $Q_1$ and $Q_2$.
 They shall satisfy the Neumann boundary condition consistent with the foliation geometry~\cite{Israel:1966rt, Misner:1973prb, Takayanagi:2011zk, Fujita:2011fp}:

 The equation of motion of this action admits AdS$_2$ foliation geometries of AdS$_3$:

-This geometry well pictures the wedge holography as shown in figure \ref{fig: wedgeholo}.
+This geometry well pictures the wedge holography as shown in figure \ref{fig: wedgeholo}, where the above metric corresponds to $d=3$.
 We focus particularly on the black string foliation geometry, as it is related to the later discussions on holographic complexity, especially regarding its late-time growth rates.
 Our discussion will be based on three-dimensional asymptotic AdS spacetime, leading to a geometry background characterized by an AdS$_3$ black string with AdS$_2$ foliations:

 It is also noteworthy that the AdS$_3$ black string geometry can be obtained through coordinates transformations from AdS$_3$ global patch (see appendix \ref{sec: coordinatesAdS3}).

 In this wedge spacetime, it is proposed to be a codimension two holographic system~\cite{Akal:2020wfl, Geng:2020qvw, Bousso:2020kmy, Miao:2020oey}, which can be understood from three equivalent perspectives: